 This beautiful Roman village, which is only 30 minutes from the coast of the Mediterranean, offers history, culture, and beauty at a fraction of the price of other nearby cities.

-Visit the old town while you’re here, look at the city’s renowned amber jewelry, and take a day trip to the spa resort of Sopot.
+Visit the old town while you’re here, look at the city’s renowned amber jewellery, and take a day trip to the best spa resorts of Sopot.

-Thessaloniki, the second-largest city in Greece, is frequently forgotten about in favor of Athens.
-However, there is a tonne to see and do for a lot less money than in the capital city.
+Thessaloniki, the second-largest city in Greece, is frequently forgotten about in favour of Athens.
+However, there is a tone to see and do for a lot less money than in the capital city.

-Regional cities are typically slightly more affordable and reachable when money is scarce than capital cities.
+Regional cities are typically slightly more affordable and reachable than capital cities when money is scarce.
 Thessaloniki is a wonderful city to explore because of this.

-One of my favorite Croatian cities is Split, which is home to some of the most picturesque coastlines in all of Europe as well as charming old architecture.
+One of my favourite Croatian cities is Split, which is home to some of the most picturesque coastlines in all of Europe, as well as charming old architecture.

 The city itself is an excellent starting point for excursions to places like Diocletian’s Palace, some stunning Croatian islands that are a must-see, and the imposing national parks that dominate the area.